 I made this cake forever ago and have been waiting for warmer weather in which to share it.
 It stays ice cream weather in Alabama, but I totally get that my friends in Canada, Michigan, and wherever else are maybe not so keen on frozen desserts when it’s frozen outside.
 So here it is finally: a no-churn ice cream cake layered with brownies, sweet espresso-flavored cream, and a simple make-ahead method that literally anyone can do.
 It’s super easy, and I can’t wait for you to try it for yourself.

 To make this mocha brownie ice cream cake, we start with our brownies.
 Eggs and sugar combine with butter, cocoa, and flour and are baked in a pan.
-Once cooled, prep your no-churn ice creams by whipping cream and sweetened condensed milk together Cocoa powder is added is added to the chocolate and espresso powder is dissolved into the coffee ice cream.
+Once cooled, prep your no-churn ice creams.
+Start by whipping cream and sweetened condensed milk together.
+Add cocoa powder to the chocolate and espresso powder is dissolved into the coffee ice cream.
 Chocolate chips or bits are folded into the coffee ice cream and then the cake gets assembled.
 I decided to make my cake in a loaf pan.
-This means I ended up with an extra batch of brownies (save that stuff for later!), but it’s also super simple.
+This means I ended up with an extra batch of brownies to save for later.
 I’ve also provided instructions for making a larger cake in a 9″ springform pan.
 Either works great!